matiasenrigue/matiasenrigue/README.md

-👨‍🎓 Economics Graduate converted to computer science
+Hello I'm Matías Enrigue and this are my current occupations:
+- 💼 Job: Data Consultant at SDG Group
+- 🎓 Freelance: Teacher Assistant at LeWagon Bootcamps: Data science & Data Analysis
+- 🌍 Freelance: I'm taking other freelance projects when requested by a client

+---

+Technology Stakc:
-- 🐍 Python programming
+- 🐍 Programming: Python
+- 📊 Data Analysis: Power BI & SQL
-- 📊 Data Science & AI
+- 🧑‍🔬 Data Science & AI